 The Desi shall engage in the OTA ECU Update process in response to a valid notification trigger from the OTA application running on the Vehicle Update Server.
 The following diagram shows the functional blocks of the OTA ECU process.

+Figure 4 – ECU OTA Process Block Diagram

 The ECU OTA update process utilizes APIs provided by the ECU OTA Update Server.
 These APIs include: